Research Projects

 Lula Odendaal Williams

-Lula is a sophomore from Abu Dhabi, United Arab Emirates majoring in cognitive science and minoring in anthropology.
+Lula is a junior from Abu Dhabi, United Arab Emirates majoring in cognitive science and minoring in anthropology.
 She is a member of the Equestrian Club and the International Student Advisory Board.
 A fun fact about her is that she is from three continents: North America, Africa, and Asia!

 PIPER CARWILE

-Piper is a sopohomore from Eugene, Oregon pursuing a joint major in anthropology and BFB.
+Piper is a junior from Eugene, Oregon pursuing a joint major in anthropology and BFB.
 On campus, she is a member of the climbing club.
 A fun fact about her is that she has 500 digits of pi memorized!

 PUBLICATIONS